All hospital parking free by year end

 All hospital parking charges scrapped by end of year

-Car parking will finally become free at all Welsh hospitals by the end of the year, a decade after the Welsh government's announced it as policy.
+Car parking will finally become free at all Welsh hospitals by the end of the year, a decade after the Welsh Government announced it as policy.

 Just three sites still charge - the University Hospital of Wales (UHW) in Cardiff and Glangwili and Prince Philip, both in Carmarthenshire.